ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ### Example 2

 ![MonitoringExcelSeven](Data_Assets/MonitoringExcelSeven.png)
-- In this example we will look at OCC for Manjabila, where there are two parcels that are pending changes
+- In this example we will look at OCC for Manjabila, where there are two parcels that are pending changes.
 - First go to error spotter and filter the village columns like we did in Example 1, but we want village to be ‘Manjabila’ this time.
 Then filter the ‘OCC Return Parcel Not Ready to Certify’ to descending.
-The first two rows are now the parcel information that needs to go through OCC
+The first two rows are now the parcel information that needs to go through OCC.

 ![MonitoringExcelSeventeen](Data_Assets/MonitoringExcelSeventeen.png)
 - There are not any specific changes noted, so the OCC register will need to be checked and the required changes made.
 Also consult the OCC tool in Access.